 Knowing Your Options

 Service members and military dependents (18 years and older) have two options when it comes to reporting sexual assault: Unrestricted or Restricted Reporting.
-A SAPR Victim Advocate (VA)’ or Sexual Assault Response Coordinator (SARC) will be able to help with the official reporting process.
+The victim will need to fill out a DD Form 2910 with assistance from a Sexual Assault Prevention & Response (SAPR) Victim Advocate (VA), or Sexual Assault Response Coordinator (SARC).

-With unrestricted reporting, knowledge of the sexual assault is limited to those with need-to-know.
+With Unrestricted Report, knowledge of the sexual assault is limited to those with an official need-to-know.

-Restricted Reporting - is confidential, does not trigger an investigation or command involvement, and allows access to THESE supportive service options:
+Restricted Reporting - is available for Service members and their SAPR eligible military dependents 18 years of age or older.
+Restricted Reports allows the victim to confidential disclose their sexual assault to certain individuals, does not trigger an investigation or command involvement, and allows the victim to access THESE supportive service options:

-A Restricted Report can be converted to a Unrestricted Report at any time.
-However, once an Unrestricted Report is made, the restricted option is no longer available.
+A victim can choose to convert a Restricted Report to Unrestricted at any time.
+However, once an Unrestricted Report is made, the Restricted Reporting option is no longer available.

 To learn more, visit the Sexual Assault Prevention and Response page.